-Anemia in CKD can increase your risk of heart problems because the heart has to work harder to provide blood to your body.
+Anemia in kidney disease can increase your risk of heart problems because the heart has to work harder to provide blood to your body.

 With treatment, anemia is manageable

 All respondents agree that treatment of anemia is important to their quality of life.
-“With the right diet and nutrients, plus medications, anemia can be alleviated,” says Brenda.
-“With renal disease healing a person with anemia is quite a task, but it can be done.”
+"With the right diet and nutrients, plus medications, anemia can be alleviated," says Brenda.
+"With kidney disease, healing a person with anemia is quite a task, but it can be done."

-Joyce says it’s important to ask questions: “Work with your anemia doctor to manage your anemia.
-Don’t be afraid to ask questions or get second opinions.
-Work with your dietitian.”
+Joyce says it is important to ask questions: "Work with your anemia doctor to manage your anemia.
+Don't be afraid to ask questions or get second opinions.
+Work with your dietitian."

 Brenda suggests that you "test your limits to see what can be done easily as well as the hard things.
 And, always keep your spirit upbeat ALWAYS!"